open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Duplicate instrument registration

-When more than one Instrument of the same `name` is created for identical Meters, denoted _duplicate instrument registration_, the Meter MUST create a valid Instrument in every case.
+When more than one Instrument of the same `name` is created for identical Meters from the same MeterProvider, denoted _duplicate instrument registration_, the Meter MUST create a valid Instrument in every case.
 Here, "valid" means an instrument that is functional and can be expected to export data, despite potentially creating a [semantic error in the data model](data-model.md#opentelemetry-protocol-data-model-producer-recommendations).

 It is unspecified whether or under which conditions the same or